Veterans Benefits in Nebraska (2026)

 Nebraska Veterans Property Tax Exemption

-Nebraska offers property tax exemptions for qualifying veterans.
+Nebraska offers property tax exemptions for qualifying veterans through your county assessor.

 Eligibility: Service-connected disability